Nutritionist Major Salary & Career Information

-Nutritionists and dietitians work with clients on a consultant, community or clinical basis.
+Nutritionists and dietitians work with clients on a consultant, community, or clinical basis.
 These professionals plan healthy meals to satisfy nutritional requirements.
 By promoting healthy eating habits, nutritionists seek to avert and remedy illnesses associated with bad health.
-After examining an individual's health, a dietitian can recommend a diet designed to assist the patient meet his or her health needs, such as losing weight or lowering blood pressure.
+After examining an individual's health, a dietitian can recommend a diet designed to assist the patient and meet his or her health needs, such as losing weight or lowering blood pressure.
 Additionally, these workers act as spokespersons and educators, informing others about healthy dietary habits through education and research.

-According to the U.S. Bureau of Labor Statistics (BLS), nutritionists and dietitians in 2015 had a median yearly salary of $57,910.
-Most of these professionals earned between $35,240 and $80,950 per year.
-The number of employed nutritionists and dietitians is expected to increase 16% between 2014 and 2024, which is much faster than average, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), nutritionists and dietitians in 2018 had a median yearly salary of $60,370.
+Most of these professionals earned between $38,460 and $84,610 per year.
+The number of employed nutritionists and dietitians is expected to increase by 11% between 2018 and 2028, which is much faster than average, per the BLS.

-Food scientists improve and create food products for universities, the government or food processing industries.
-Through the use of sciences like engineering, microbiology, chemistry, physics and biotechnology, food scientists discover and enhance methods for distributing, stowing, processing, packaging and preserving foods.
-Additional job duties can vary depending on one's job, but range from working in sanitation and safety to analyzing food contents, such as fats, sugars, proteins and vitamins, for nutritional information.
+Food scientists improve and create food products for universities, the government, or food processing industries.
+Through the use of sciences like engineering, microbiology, chemistry, physics, and biotechnology, food scientists discover and enhance methods for distributing, stowing, processing, packaging, and preserving foods.
+Additional job duties can vary depending on one's role, but range from working in sanitation and safety to analyzing the contents of food, such as fats, sugars, proteins, and vitamins, for nutritional information.

-As of 2015, the median annual wage for food scientists and technologists was $65,840.
-These workers are expected to see 3% growth in employment opportunities from 2014-2024, which is slightly below average in comparison to all occupations.
+As of 2018, the median annual wage for food scientists and technologists was $65,300.
+These workers are expected to see 5% growth in employment opportunities from 2018-2028, which is as fast as average in comparison to all occupations.